broadinstitute/cromwell/README.md

 The structure within the `config` block will vary from one backend to another; it is the backend implementation's responsibility to be able to interpret its configuration.

-In the example below all three backend types are named within the `providers` section here, so all three are available.
+In the example below two backend types are named within the `providers` section here, so both are available.
 The default backend is specified by `backend.default` and must match the `name` of one of the configured backends: